-- 1. The Routers defined in task_routes. - 2.
-The routing arguments to Task.apply_async(). - 3.
-Routing related attributes defined on the Task itself.
+- 1. The routing arguments to Task.apply_async(). - 2.
+Routing related attributes defined on the Task itself. - 3.
+The Routers defined in task_routes.

 It's considered best practice to not hard-code these settings, but rather leave that as configuration options by using Routers; This is the most flexible approach, but sensible defaults can still be set as task attributes.